We take security screening seriously for the safety of all our passengers, crew and staff.

 Obligations for screening

-While a “no opt out” policy applies, people with disabilities and older people may, in certain circumstances, be cleared by alternative screening methods.
+Body scanners are in operation at Brisbane Airport.
+While it is not possible to opt out of screening, people with specific needs may, in certain circumstances, be cleared by alternative screening methods.

-If you think you or someone you are travelling with will require greater assistance at security screening points, please notify your airline prior to arrival at Brisbane Airport.
+If you think you or someone you are travelling with will require greater assistance through the terminal, including at security screening points, please notify your airline at the time of booking and prior to arrival at Brisbane Airport.

 Common mobility requirements that affect screening

-We advise the following list is not exhaustive, and simply a reflection of the frequently asked questions at security gates.
+We advise the following list is not exhaustive, and simply a reflection of the frequently asked questions at screening points.

-Those with artificial limbs/prosthesis are advised to notify security staff of their condition prior to passing through the walkthrough metal detector so alternate screening can take place.
+- Artificial limbs/prosthesis: Those with artificial limbs/prosthesis are advised to notify security staff of their condition prior to passing through the screening so alternate screening can take place.

-Passengers in wheelchairs are required to be physically screened.
+- Wheelchairs: Passengers in wheelchairs are required to be physically screened.
 If the passenger can stand, but not walk, they will be cleared with a hand-held metal detector.
-If the person is unable to move, they will be screened by a pat-down search undertaken by an officer of the same sex.
+If the person is unable to move, they will be screened by a pat-down search undertaken by a screening officer of the same gender.
 A private search room is available and all staff have been trained and are sensitive towards this process.

-Assistance animals are also subject to screening.
-Screening may involve a pat-down search and/or search with a hand-held magnetic wand of the assistance animal’s harness.
+- Assistance animals: Assistance animals are also subject to screening.
+Screening may involve a pat-down search and/or search with a hand-held magnetic wand of the assistance animal, their lead, collar and harness.

 Passport Control and Border Security